MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/security-features.md

 - For modules, find the SBOM in the module's folder under `_manifest/spdx_2.2/manifest.spdx.json`.

-The creation and publishing of the SBOM is the first step to modernize Federal Government cybersecurity and enhance software supply chain security.For more information about this initiative, see the blog post [Generating Software Bills of Materials (SBOMs) with SPDX at Microsoft][11].
+The creation and publishing of the SBOM is the first step to modernize Federal Government cybersecurity and enhance software supply chain security.
+For more information about this initiative, see the blog post [Generating Software Bills of Materials (SBOMs) with SPDX at Microsoft][11].

 ## Security Servicing Criteria